 - Don Juan Pond - Antarctica, Victoria Land.
 Small hypersaline lake, saltiest waterbody on Earth with salt content exceeding 40%.
 It does not freeze over in harsh Antarctic winters.
 Salt consists mainly of CaCl with some NaCl.

 - Lake Bonney - Antarctica, Victoria Land.
 Frozen lake with unique geochemistry.
-The east lobe of the lake is saturated with nitric oxide - "laughing gas".
+The east lobe of the lake is saturated with nitrous oxide - "laughing gas".
 Another part of lake contains dimethylsulfoxide - possibly produced by microorganisms.

 - Lake Ellsworth - Antarctica, West Antarctica.
 Large lake which potentially contains unique life forms below the ice.